CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 ```

 ### Map events
 It all begins with the map and sometimes you are interested in listening to some relevant events from to the **map** itself.
 For example you want to wait for it to load or maybe display the current map's center coordinates.
-In those cases, you can use a set of events already provided by the `Mapbox GL JS Map`, such as [load](https://www.mapbox.com/mapbox-gl-js/api#map.event:load) and [move](https://www.mapbox.com/mapbox-gl-js/api#map.event:move) respectively, and attach some callback functions to react on them.
+In those cases, you can use a set of events already provided by the **Mapbox GL JS Map**, such as [load](https://www.mapbox.com/mapbox-gl-js/api#map.event:load) and [move](https://www.mapbox.com/mapbox-gl-js/api#map.event:move) respectively, and attach callback functions to react on them.

 Add this pair of listeners to your code to test map events, just after the map initialization:
 ```js